Jimmyfevrier/osticket-prereqs/README.md

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
-- Microsoft Remote Desktop (for Mac)/ Remote Desktop Connection (for windows)
 - Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>

-- Windows 10</b>
+- Windows 10</b> (2H)
-- Windows 2022</b>
-- Linux
-- Mac OS

 <h2>List of Prerequisites</h2>

 - Azure Subscription
-- Create a Recourse Group
-- Network
+- Microsoft Remote Desktop (for Mac)/ Remote Desktop Connection (for windows)
-- Virtual Machine
+- Create an Azure Virtual Machine Windows 10, 4 vCPUs
+Name: osticket-vm / ?
+Username: labuser / ?
+Password: osTicketPassword1! / ?

+Log into the VM with Remote Desktop

+Within the VM (osticket-vm), download the [osTicket-Installation-Files.zip](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD) and unzip it onto your desktop.
+The folder should be called “osTicket-Installation-Files”
+We will use the files in this folder to install osTicket and some of the dependencies.

 - Item 5

 <h2>Installation Steps</h2>

 <p>
+  Install / Enable IIS in Windows WITH CGI
+World Wide Web Services -> Application Development Features -> [X] CGI

 <img width="945" alt="Pasted Graphic" src="https://github.com/user-attachments/assets/b71b3561-4da7-4a2a-b4a5-096270d125e9" />

 </p>